joshuabowers/graphca/keypad/shift.md

 - <button class="normal shift"><span class="primary"><span>x<sup>-1</sup></span></span></button>: [Reciprocal](https://en.wikipedia.org/wiki/Multiplicative_inverse), equivalent to dividing `1` by the argument.
 - <button class="normal shift"><span class="primary"><span>EE</span></span></button>: [Scientific E notation](https://en.wikipedia.org/wiki/Scientific_notation#E_notation) for entering massive or tiny numbers.
 - The [Constants](/graphca/functions/constants.html)

-The `Ins` and Integral keys are currently functionless; inputing them will likely raise an error.

-Note that shift-mode, like the alphabetic and trigonometric modes, are toggled: they remain active after activating a key within their trays.
-To return to Default, re-activate the shift-mode key.